Civic Engagement, Equity & Environmental Justice

-SCAG anticipates releasing the Sustainable Communities Program (SCP) Call for Applications for Civic Engagement, Equity & Environmental Justice (CEE&EJ) in early 2023.
+SCAG anticipates releasing the Sustainable Communities Program (SCP) Call for Applications for Civic Engagement, Equity & Environmental Justice (CEE&EJ) in spring 2023.
 SCAG postponed the scheduled release of the Call for Applications to make funding available from multiple funding sources.

 To learn more about the SCP CEEEJ Call for Applications, please review the November 2022 Information Session presentation and recordings linked below.
 Note that in response to feedback and additional funding, program considerations continue to shift, and some information may have changed: